-Approach Detail Compliance Compliance with the Constitution of Kenya and the regionalcountries in which it operates applicable laws and regulations, relevant national and international standards, and internal policies.
-Structure and Accountability Regular assessment of the composition, independence, competencies, diversity, and synergy of the Board and Management, as well as their effectiveness, collaboration, and appropriate delineation o responsibilities and delegation of authority.
+Approach Detail Compliance Compliance with the Constitution of Kenya and the regional countries in which it operates applicable laws and regulations, relevant national and international standards, and internal policies.
+Structure and Accountability Regular assessment of the composition, independence, competencies, diversity, and synergy of the Board and Management, as well as their effectiveness, collaboration, and appropriate delineation of responsibilities and delegation of authority.
 Disclosures Providing stakeholders with timely, transparent, and pertinent communication to ensure a comprehensive grasp of our business operations.
-Audit and Controls Securing independence by applying globally recognized auditing and accounting standards, facilitate thorough internal and external audits, periodically rotating external auditors, ensuring the Board Auditors appropriate composition, and upholding stringent internal control practices.
+Audit and Controls Securing independence by applying globally recognized auditing and accounting standards, facilitation thorough internal and external audits, periodically rotating external auditors, ensuring the Board Audit Committee's appropriate composition, and upholding stringent internal control practices.
 Outlook Aligning roles, deliverables, and remuneration with the shareholders' long-term interests.
 Sustainability Maximizing shareholder returns by conducting regular and forward-thinking strategy reviews and implementing the most suitable and sustainable plans to enhance the long-term prosperity of the Group's businesses.
-Culture Maintaining utmost integrity in the Group's culture and operations through the enforcement of a cle
+Culture Maintaining utmost integrity in the Group's culture and operations through the enforcement of a clear defined Code of Conduct and Ethics.

-Governance Structure
+The Board & The Governance Structure

-Governance Structure
+The Board & The Governance Structure